The Present Subjunctive: When?

 I think therefore I am.

 Got it so far?
 Good.
-Now we're going to look at three specific types of dependent clause: noun clauses, adjective clauses, and adverbial clauses to see when we should use the subjunctive.
+Now we’re going to look at our first type of dependent clause, the noun clause, to see when we should use the subjunctive.

 The Present Subjunctive in Noun Clauses